top of page

 Ginger

-Ginger is a warming, spicy root with medicinal powers and pungent flavor.
+Ginger is a warming, spicy root with medicinal powers and a pungent flavor.
 Gingerol, its primary active compound, is a powerful anti-inflammatory and antioxidant that confers overall health advantages.

 Why It Works: